1xProdifer/ContactManagerApp/README.md

 ### Favorites
 - Toggle the star icon directly in the contact list
 - Favorite contacts will appear at the top

 ---

-## Accessibility
-- All buttons and inputs have `accessibilityLabel` and `accessibilityRole`
-- Screen reader tested on Android emulator
-- High contrast and readable fonts for better visibility

----

-## Contributing
-### Steps
-1. Fork the repository and create a new branch
-2. Make changes and commit with descriptive messages
-3. Open a pull request for review

----

 ## License